lsirse/Data-Science-Portfolio/README.md

 	- [Predicting Boston Housing Prices](https://github.com/lsirse/Data-Science-Portfolio/tree/master/boston_housing): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.

-	- [Supervised Learning: Finding Donors for CharityML](https://github.com/lsirse/Data-Science-Portfolio/tree/master/finding_donors): Testing out several different supervised learning algorithms (SVM, Decision Trees, Random Forests) to build a model that accurately predicts whether an individual makes more than $50,000, to identify likely donors for a fictional non-profit organisation.
+	- [Supervised Learning: Finding Donors for CharityML](https://github.com/lsirse/Data-Science-Portfolio/tree/master/finding_donors): Testing out several different supervised learning algorithms (SVM, Decision Trees, Random Forests) to build a model that accurately predicts whether an individual makes more than $50,000 in order to identify likely donors for a fictional non-profit organisation.

 	- [Unsupervised Learning: Creating Customer Segments](https://github.com/lsirse/Data-Science-Portfolio/tree/master/customer_segments): Analyzing a dataset (using PCA, Gaussian Mixture Model) containing data on various customers' annual spending amounts (reported in monetary units) of diverse product categories for discovering internal structure, patterns and knowledge.